VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - New Playermodel
    - Toast's old playermodel was scrapped and replaced with a new one in *Haunted By Sonic*
 - Puppet Arc
-   - He was following Ghost and found him when he fell out of the sky into Germany \[1:56 / 2:04 - *I Am The Puppet*]
+   - He was following Ghost and found him when he fell out of the sky into Germany \[1:56 / 2:04 - *I Am The Puppet (Hell's Island Pt.1)*]
-   - \(Puppet Arc) Toast didn't do much while Ghost was in the cosmos \[3:11 - *The Horror Continues*]
+   - \(Puppet Arc) Toast didn't do much while Ghost was in the cosmos \[3:11 - *The Horror Continues (Hell's Island Pt.2)*]
 - Ghost & Toast's Adventures
   - They built a wagon out of old cereal boxes \[3:54 - *Big Dragon*]
   - Ghost and Toast use to eat pineapples together \[10:52 - *Big Dragon Mod*]
   - He and Ghost have a scheduled kite-flying day \[0:23 - *Haunted By Godzilla*]
-  - Toast had an incident with Ghost's XBox 360, which Ghost says was Toast's fault because he's a "viva piñata maniac" \[4:27 - *HUNT Pt.2*]
+  - Toast had an incident with Ghost's XBox 360, which Ghost says was Toast's fault because he's a "viva piñata maniac" \[4:27 - Scary Ghost HUNT Horror Map (Pt.2)*]
-  - Ghost and Toast once went on a camping trip; Toast's dad drove off while the tent (and Ghost with it) were still attached to his truck \[16:08 - *HUNT Pt.2*]
+  - Ghost and Toast once went on a camping trip; Toast's dad drove off while the tent (and Ghost with it) were still attached to his truck \[16:08 - *Scary Ghost HUNT Horror Map (Pt.2)*]
-  - As kids, Ghost and Toast snuck into the movie theater and watched Predator \[2:18 - *HUNT Pt.2 Finale*]
+  - As kids, Ghost and Toast snuck into the movie theater and watched Predator \[2:18 - *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*]
-  - In their childhood, Ghost and Toast had a dog who Ghost called "Jumper" and Toast called "Spot" \[5:16 - *HUNT Pt.2 Finale*]
+  - In their childhood, Ghost and Toast had a dog who Ghost called "Jumper" and Toast called "Spot" \[5:16 - *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*]
     - Jumper got hit by a car while playing catch \[6:37]
-  - Ghost and Toast had a job at a library \[22:29 - *HUNT Pt.2 Finale*]
+  - Ghost and Toast had a job at a library \[22:29 - *Scary Ghost HUNT Horror Map (Pt.2/FINALE)*]
   - Toast once turned a corner and smacked into Ghost and his Barbie dolls fell and got dirty, but Toast bought him a G.I.
-Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet*]
+Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet (Hell's Island Pt.1)*]
-  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues*]
+  - Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues (Hell's Island Pt.2)*]
    - Toast saved him with a fishing rod
   - Ghost and Toast have ridden a 2-person bicycle \[6:33 - *Haunted By Delphox*]
   - Ghost and Toast had a pet rock in 1996 named Brett \[12:00 - *FNAF & Zootopia 2*]